RichardDooling/Entertainment_Law/HELP.md

 After you've committed your changes, you push everything to your GitHub repository.
 You can do this using the GitHub app.

-Now go to YOUR FORK of the Entertainment Law Repository at GitHub.com.
+Now go to your fork of the Entertainment Law Repository at GitHub.com.

 * Read the GitHub Help instructions on: [How to create a pull request](https://help.github.com/articles/creating-a-pull-request).